scala/scala/05-types.md

 _greatest lower bounds_ of a set of types are understood to be relative to that order.

+###### Note
-> **Note**: The least upper bound or greatest lower bound
-> of a set of types does not always exist.
-For instance, consider
-> the class definitions
+The least upper bound or greatest lower bound of a set of types does not always exist.
+For instance, consider the class definitions

 ```
 class A[+T] {}